Actress Xiang Yun looks back on 40 years in show business

-In the latest bite-sized episode of Mediacorp series #justswipelah, she touched on how she got started.
+In the latest bite-size episode of Mediacorp series #justswipelah, she touched on how she got started.

+"I wanted to act.
+I liked to act," the 59-year-old said in the nine-minute clip.

-Now one of the most respected actresses in Mediacorp, she was one of the first drama trainees at the television station, then known as Singapore Broadcasting Corporation, in 1981.
+Now one of the most respected actresses in Mediacorp, she was one of the first drama trainees at the television station in 1981, then known as Singapore Broadcasting Corporation.

 Her first lead role in a drama was in All That Glitters Is Not Gold in 1983, but it was period drama The Awakening the following year that made her a household name, together with co-star Huang Wenyong.